kadishmal/cubrid-cookbook/README.md

 - Add Chef and Ohai dependency `depends 'chef', '>= 1.1.2'` in metadata.rb.
 - In shard_mysql open MySQL ports only to main SHARD node.
 - In shard_mysql check if Ubuntu version is 10.x.
+- Add MySQL 5.5 support which is distributed in Ubuntu 12.04+.

 ## License and Authors